Karl Germer: First visit to the United States: 1926-1935

-Holocaust and the aftermath: 1935-1940
+Nazi persecution and the aftermath: 1935-1940

 Rise of Nazi Germany

 Germer's US visa expired and he had to return to Germany in 1935.
 When Adolf Hitler came to power, Germer came under suspicion because of his association with Crowley and teaching Thelema in Germany.
 Martha Kuntzel, who enjoyed a high reputation in Germany amongst aristocrats, presented Hitler (of whom she thought highly before he came to power) with a copy of Liber AL, the Holy Book of Thelema.
 Kuntzel had been working for some years on translations of Crowley's works into German.
 Liber AL was known well enough in higher German circles after Kuntzel translated and introduced it to the German public.
 However, soon after the start of World War II, Hitler banned it in Germany, as well as many books on religion, qabalah, astrology, esoteric studies and gematria.

 Since Hitler knew enough about Thelema to ban Liber AL in Germany, Germer became his enemy when his religious beliefs became known.
 On Hitler's orders, Germer was arrested by the Gestapo on 13 February 1935 in Leipzig and incarcerated.
 He was first held at the Columbia-Haus prison in Berlin.
 There he was allowed to work a short time on an architect's office.